Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Moulden's median income among taxpayers is $58,588, with an average of $64,744.
-This is below the national average.
-In comparison, Greater Darwin has a median income of $66,956 and an average of $77,199.
-Based on Wage Price Index growth of 8.44% since financial year 2023, current estimates for Moulden would be approximately $63,533 (median) and $70,208 (average) as of September 2025.
-According to the 2021 Census, personal income in Moulden ranks at the 59th percentile ($851 weekly), while household income is at the 36th percentile.
-Distribution data shows that 32.1% of residents (1,045 people) fall into the $1,500 - 2,999 bracket, similar to the broader area where 36.7% occupy this bracket.
-Housing affordability pressures are severe in Moulden, with only 80.4% of income remaining after housing costs, ranking at the 32nd percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Moulden's median income among taxpayers is $58,588.
+The average income in the suburb is $64,744.
+Both figures are below national averages.
+Greater Darwin has a median income of $66,956 and an average of $77,199.
+Based on Wage Price Index growth of 8.44% since financial year 2023, estimated incomes for September 2025 would be approximately $63,533 (median) and $70,208 (average).
+According to the 2021 Census, personal income ranks at the 59th percentile ($851 weekly), with household income at the 36th percentile.
+Distribution data indicates that 32.1% of residents (1,045 people) fall within the $1,500 - 2,999 bracket, mirroring the broader area where 36.7% occupy this bracket.
+Housing affordability pressures are severe, with only 80.4% of income remaining after housing costs, ranking at the 32nd percentile.

 Frequently Asked Questions - Income